Abstract Submission Guidelines

 Each abstract should be no more than 275 words, and should fit on a single 8.5x11 page when formatted as specified in the sample abstract.
 The title and author listing does not count as part of the word total.
 The abstract must be organized into four distinct paragraphs:

-We strongly suggest you format and save your abstract in an offline word processing program before pasting it into the online submission form.
-Please use only the Times New Roman font.
+We strongly suggest that you format and save your abstract in an offline word processing program before pasting it into the online submission form.
+Please use only Times New Roman font.

 Corresponding Author and Co-Authors

 You may identify up to ten authors for this application.
 In all cases, the first author listed is considered the corresponding author.
-All correspondence from Diabetes Technology Society regarding this submission will be directed to the corresponding Author.
-The lead author MUST fill in the FULL name, email address, and contact information for each author.
+All correspondence from Diabetes Technology Society regarding this submission will be directed to the corresponding author.
+This corresponding author MUST fill in the FULL name, email address, postal address, and mobile phone number for each author.
 All academic degrees must be included for every author.
 If an author holds NO degree, please specify NONE.
-Author and co-author names and academic degrees will be published in the official program.
+Author and co-author names and academic degrees will be published in a special section of Journal of Diabetes Science and Technology.

 NOTE: All fields are required for additional authors.
 Please do not use first author's email address for additional authors.